Political Culture and National Identities 1750-present

-The research group Political Culture and National Identities investigates a wide range of national political cultures in Europe and the Americas in the 19th and 20th centuries.
+The research group Political Culture and National Identities 1750-present investigates a wide range of national political cultures in Europe and the Americas in the 19th and 20th centuries.
 Instead of only analyzing high politics (the acts of governments and political parties), the research group focuses on political culture in a broad sense.

 Three main realms